Ben Trbojevic: Background

 He is the younger brother of fellow Sea Eagles Jake Trbojevic and Tom Trbojevic.
+Trbojevic has stated that he sees his older brothers as role models.
 He is of Serbian descent.
+He has another brother, Luke, who does not play for the NRL.

 Playing career

 2021

-In round 12 of the 2021 NRL season, Trbojevic made his debut for Manly-Warringah against Newcastle.
+In Round 12 of the 2021 NRL season, Trbojevic made his debut for Manly-Warringah against Newcastle.

 2022

 In Round 9 of the 2022 NRL season, Trbojevic scored two tries, a try assist, two line breaks and a line break assist in Manly's win over the Wests Tigers.